AyseAyhan/Network-Security/docs/AyseAyhan_NetworkSecurityMkDocs.md

 On the other hand, an Intrusion Detection System (IDS) **does not pass network traffic directly**.
 Instead, it receives a copy of data flow through a switch.
 It analyzes the copied data to detect attacks.
-IDS does not have the ability to prevent attacks but logs, sends alerts, and informs the system administrator about potential attacks.
+IDS does not have the ability to prevent attacks but logs send alerts and informs the system administrator about potential attacks.
 IDS typically analyzes and reports on the dynamics of the network.

-IDS and IPS are crucial security devices used to protect network infrastructures critical for security and detect attacks.
+IDS and IPS are crucial security devices used to protect network infrastructures critical for security and detecting attacks.
 These systems play a critical role in defending computer networks against external attacks and minimizing potential security breaches.